What Does GEMSAS Stand For?

 - Applicants who completed their undergraduate degree from an Australian university that is part of the ARTS receive their results electronically.

 - GEMSAS uses the GPA achieved from a recent qualifying degree to invite students for a medical interview.
 However, UWA considers the most recent three years of full-time equivalent study to select students.
+Note that for the 2027 intake, UWA's interview selection is now weighted 60% GPA / 40% GAMSAT (changed from equal 50/50 weighting previously).

 - GEMSAS universities follow a standardised format to score applicants' performance in the medical interview and incorporate this score into the selection procedure.

-- For students who haven't completed their key degree or achieved a good GPA, the GEMSAS informs them and withdraws their conditional offer.
+- For students who haven't completed their key degree or achieved a good GPA, GEMSAS informs them and withdraws their conditional offer.

-The GAMSAT Consortium works in conjunction with the GEMSAS.
+The GAMSAT Consortium works in conjunction with GEMSAS.
 The Graduate Australian Medical School Admissions Test or the GAMSAT was introduced by ACER, a medical entrance exam used to select students for graduate-entry programs in Australia.
 Most of the GEMSAS universities consider the GAMSAT score as one of the primary selection criteria to rank applicants for a medical offer.

 Here's a list of universities that fall under the GEMSAS Consortium: